RioJay/RioJay/README.md

 ## 💻 **A little about me**

 - 🖥 I’m currently working on Full Stack development.
-- 📚 I’m currently learning Full Stack development.
+- 📚 I’m currently learning Springboot.
 - 💬 Ask me about Python, Java, JS, C/C++ and Dart.